MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

   - Global administrator
   - Security administrator

-- Ability to use [Graph Explorer](/graph/graph-explorer) and be familiar (to some extent) with the Microsoft Graph API.
+- Ability to use [Microsoft Graph Explorer](/graph/graph-explorer) and be familiar (to some extent) with the Microsoft Graph API.

 - Familiarize yourself with the [application auditing concepts](/azure/active-directory/fundamentals/security-operations-applications) (part of https://aka.ms/AzureADSecOps).

 - Make sure all Enterprise apps in your tenant have an owner set for the purposes of accountability.
-Review the concepts [here](/azure/active-directory/manage-apps/overview-assign-app-owners) and [here](/azure/active-directory/manage-apps/assign-app-owners).
+Review the concepts on [overview of app owners](/azure/active-directory/manage-apps/overview-assign-app-owners) and [assigning app owners](/azure/active-directory/manage-apps/assign-app-owners).

 - Familiarize yourself with the concepts of the [App Consent grant investigation](incident-response-playbook-app-consent.md) (part of https://aka.ms/IRPlaybooks).